Why Remineralize Teeth?

 The Full Body Connection

-More and more, people are coming to realize that our overall health can be effected by our teeth and gum health.
+More and more, people are coming to realize that our overall health can be effected by our teeth and gum health and teeth clenching could cause the health of your teeth to get worse. .
 Bad health in the mouth can lead to bad health in other parts of the body due to the connection of nerves – and the simple fact that you are not parts thrown together to make a whole as we so often examine the body, but are one whole person where a problem in one area can easily effect other parts.
+This is why many people have regular checkups or visit a cosmetic dentist San Diego.

 It’s commonly understood that those undergoing cancer treatment will have oral health issues due to actual harm caused by the treatment itself.
 Yet, only recently studies are emerging to show that there seems to be a connection between previous oral health issues as a possible cause or trigger for some breast cancers and other oral cancers such as mouth and throat cancers (See 1, 2, 3, 4).
 I’m very interested in seeing how these studies progress.